 You will be asked to make a written submission to the committee.
 It is strongly recommended that you submit this, as this is your opportunity to tell the committee about your situation, any issues that you have experienced and how you plan to continue your research within the time that you have left.
 You are also encouraged to bring a support person with you to your RCPC meeting.

 The RCPC is required to make a recommendation to the ADVC RT&D within 5 working days of your meeting.
 The possible recommendations are:

 If you have been invited to an RCPC meeting, it is recommended that you seek support and advice from the RUSU Student Rights service and/or any other relevant support services before the meeting.
-You can also contact your RTS team for advice about the HDR Policy, HDR Action and Support Procedure or HDR Unsatisfactory Progress Process.
+You can also contact your RTS team for advice about the HDR Policy, HDR Progress Management and Support Procedure or HDR Unsatisfactory Progress Process.

 Submit an enquiry to the School of Graduate Research

 Acknowledgement of country